 Who is Al Haymon?

-Haymon has built a stable of over 100 fighters, there are too many to list here, but he works with Floyd Mayweather, Andre Berto, Adrian Bronner, Deontae Wilder, Julio Cesar Chavez Jr just to name a few.
+Haymon has built a stable of over 100 fighters, there are too many to list here, but he works with Floyd Mayweather, Andre Berto, Adrian Bronner, Deontay Wilder and Julio Cesar Chavez Jr. just to name a few.

 The answer to that question varies greatly based on who you ask, his competition does not like him because he dominates the sport, Haymon is in fact so dominant of a force that in 2015 promotional powerhouse Golden Boy Promotions brought a $300 million federal lawsuit against Al Haymon stating that he is violating anti-trust laws by creating a boxing monopoly.